Google opens doors for Android apps that work on all devices - ExBulletin

 Google opens doors for Android apps that work on all devices

-American technology giant Google has been trying to make it easier for developers to create Android apps that connect across different devices.
+WASHINGTON: American tech giant Google has been making it easier for developers to create Android apps that connect across devices.

 It can also pick up where it left off when a user switches from a phone to a tablet, or allow car passengers to share specific map locations with their car’s navigation system. reports The Verge.